 However, one big problem remains.

 Even if you use the Acquisition page to see where conversions are coming from, you don’t know if they’re qualified.
-GA4 lets you see every type of engagement, but doesn’t tie engagements to specific leads.
-A simple integration with WhatConverts will connect engagements to actual leads, and allow you to qualify and value your leads, as seen below:
+GA4 lets you see every type of engagement but doesn’t tie engagements to specific leads.
+A simple integration with WhatConverts will connect engagements to actual leads and allow you to qualify and value your leads, as seen below:

 UA was very focused on user sessions:

-Session-based metrics do measure activity, but the activity is mostly based on page views and clicks.
+Session-based metrics measure activity, but the activity is mostly based on page views and clicks.
 Now, Google is focused on engaged action rather than passive pageviews, tracking how people click around, go to new pages, scroll, and generally engage with your site.

 Session Duration is one example of a metric from the old UA Behavior section, but it doesn’t always tell the full story.

-For example, if someone quickly finds the information they’re looking for on your site and converts right away, that will show up as a short Session Duration.
+For example, if someone quickly finds the information, they’re looking for on your site and converts right away, that will show up as a short Session Duration.
 However, that short Session Duration led to a conversion.

 With Universal Analytics, marketers used Bounce Rate and Session Duration to determine how many quality visitors they were getting on their site.
 Now, they can assess their site using more granular engagement metrics based on specific actions.